Thomas Cadell (VC): Biography

 Cadell became a captain in 1866 and was promoted to Major in 1874.
 He was transferred to the Political Department and served in Central India and Rajputana.
 He later achieved the rank of colonel in the service of the Indian Staff Corps and held various political appointments in India.
 From 1879 to 1892, he was the Chief Commissioner of the Andaman and Nicobar Islands.
 In 1907 he was created Companion of the Bath.

-Cadell died in Edinbugh, Scotland and is buried in the family vault in Tranent Parish Churchyard.
+Cadell died in Edinburgh, Scotland and is buried in the family vault in Tranent Parish Churchyard.

 Family

 He was married to Anna Catherine (d.1876), daughter of Patrick Dalmahoy WS (1798–1872) and Catherine Sawers.
 They had two sons and two daughters, one son Patrick Robert, became a chief secretary in the Bombay Presidency.
 The other son, Hew Francis joined the Lothians and Border Horse.

 Legacy

 Cadell Bay in the South Andamans was named after him but the name is no longer in use.
 Cadell Road in Bombay (now Mumbai), was named not after him but his son, (later Sir) Patrick Robert Cadell.
 After the Indian Independence in 1947, it was renamed after Indian freedom fighter Vinayak Damodar Savarkar, who was lodged at the Cellular Jail in the Andaman and Nicobar Islands.